 7% of the search traffic came from people searching for my domain name at the time, intheleed, which I later changed due to legal reasons (LEED was a trademark I shouldn’t have used in my domain, so I changed it to what it is today: GreenExamAcademy.com.

 A majority of the search traffic was for long tail keywords related to the exam.
 I guess Google loved my content and put it at #1 for an unbelievable number of those terms.
 Again, I wasn’t trying, it just happened naturally due to the SEO-friendly nature of blogs and the fact that the content was exactly what people were looking for.

 My site was being linked to from a number of other sites around the web.
 The #1 traffic generator was the forum I was participating in, but other than that there were a lot of little blogs here and there where people were documenting their architecture journey, and many of them were studying for the LEED exam too and shared my site as a resource with their followers.

 What was really cool was that some of the USGBC chapters used my site as a resource as well and linked to me from their chapter websites, which drove a lot of traffic and (now I know this…) created some very powerful, highly authoritative backlinks for me.

 Direct traffic are things like people typing in the domain directly in a web browser, or visitors coming from bookmarks, desktop shortcuts, and links in emails.

 Since a third of my traffic was coming in directly through these avenues, it was a good sign I had started a powerful, authoritative brand.

 The mind blowing statistic, across the board, is that an overwhelming number of visitors were spending hours on my site – obviously on the site to study, and this scared me a little at first.

 What if my notes weren’t good enough?
 What if I’m forgetting something?

-I knew the content was good through, and exactly what I needed to pass, so I internally began to become confident in what I had created and was determined to monetize this site somehow.
+I knew the content was good though, and exactly what I needed to pass, so I internally began to become confident in what I had created and was determined to monetize this site somehow.